dgibbs64/HLSW-Fixes/README.md

 * The Ship
 * War of the Roses

-note: not all servers may be fully functioning.
+note: not all servers may not be fully functioning.
 Although the HLSW fixes will detect the server, rcon may not work.
 If the game engine is source it should work but others may not (its worth testing and letting me know).

 ## Fixes HLSW Bugs
 * Fixes Rcon not working for source engine servers.